ansenherrick/Biometric_Voice_App/README.md

 ### Biometric Voice App for Dual Input Recording

-This Project was developed By Ansen Herrick for the Computer Engineering Department at Clarkson University Download the raw exe file here: https://drive.google.com/drive/folders/1QpEKyU-ISvTi3NBDXlIJSYdha-J8p20A?usp=drive_link
+This Project was developed By Ansen Herrick for the Computer Engineering Department at Clarkson University.
+Download the raw exe file here: https://drive.google.com/drive/folders/1QpEKyU-ISvTi3NBDXlIJSYdha-J8p20A?usp=drive_link

 ### Background